State of Minnesota, Department of Human Services

 One lesson that we learned as project managers is the need for clear, and often redundant, communication about expectations of grant participants.
 When we realized that participants were experiencing confusion about the exact expectations and their role in accomplishing the goals of the grant, we responded in several ways.
 We devoted two of our monthly cohort meetings to addressing confusion, using the World Café and Technology of Participation techniques that grant participants were trained in, to facilitate honest discussions and allow for more clarity of expectations and grant goals.

-Another lesson that we learned is the difficulty of managing a project across a complex agency, and the need for flexibility and to focus on what you can control.
-With participants from various administrations, each with their own executives, managers, priorities, and work cultures, it is a delicate balance to allow participants and their colleagues to identify topics and set timelines that work for them, but also adhere to the expectations of the grant.
-In one case, an administration’s executive leader, after spending some time considering community engagement options, decided that her administration would not participate in an event.
-While disappointing, this occurrence was out of our control and we did not let it affect our work in planning engagement events with other administrations or our pursuit of grant goals.
+Another lesson that we learned is the difficulty of managing a project across a large, complex agency, and the need for flexibility as well as focus on what you can control.
+With participants from various administrations across the agency, each with their own executives, managers, priorities, and work cultures, it is a delicate balance to allow participants and their colleagues to identify topics and set timelines that work for them, but also adhere to the expectations of their work internally and of the grant.
 In other cases, the timeline proposed in the project charter has not been feasible for participants or their administration.
 We learned that through flexibility and negotiation we can still accomplish the goals of the grant, despite unforeseen delays.

-Our work has reaffirmed the need for more authentic and meaningful engagement with communities experiencing disparities.
-It has given white DHS staff and executive level leaders an opportunity to engage with communities of color in truthful and often emotional conversations about trauma and differential experiences between communities that lead to inequities.
+Our work has reaffirmed the need for more authentic and meaningful engagement with communities in order to close the disparities gap in human services.
+It has given DHS staff and executive-level leaders an opportunity to engage with communities of color in truthful and often emotional conversations about trauma and differential experiences between communities that lead to inequities.
 Building capacity for community engagement and understanding of racial justice issues are essential to addressing inequities.
-These conversations have led to positive responses from DHS employees, and are a positive first step towards establishing a more broad culture of engagement at DHS.
-Monthly meetings of the grant cohort supported by community core teams are held to continue to build team cohesion, opportunities for learning, such as the visit to the RACE exhibit at the Science Museum following by de-briefing with the intent that we all gain a greater understanding of the history and experiences of individuals who experience disparities to health and human services access and delivery.
+These conversation led to positive responses from DHS employees and are steps towards establishing a culture of engagement at DHS.
+Monthly meetings of the grant cohort were held to continue to build team cohesion and learning.
+In 2017, DHS implemented an agency-wide Policy on Equity, where authentic and equitable community engagement is one of the tenets.
+An implementation plan was also adopted in 2017 and outlined the work and best practices as established and conducted by the Bush cohort in order to move our agency toward more authentic practices.

 If you could do it all over again...